mdbassit/Coloris/README.md

   //  * hex: outputs #RRGGBB or #RRGGBBAA (default).
   //  * rgb: outputs rgb(R, G, B) or rgba(R, G, B, A).
   //  * hsl: outputs hsl(H, S, L) or hsla(H, S, L, A).
+  //  * auto: guesses the format from the active input field.
+Defaults to hex if it fails.
   //  * mixed: outputs #RRGGBB when alpha is 1; otherwise rgba(R, G, B, A).
   format: 'hex',